vmware-tanzu-labs/cf-mgmt/docs/config/add-space/README.md

-  --paid-service-plans-allowed=[true|false] Allow paid services to appear in an Space --total-reserved-route-ports=             Total Reserved Route Ports capacity for an Space --total-service-keys=                     Total Service Keys capacity for an Space --app-instance-limit=                     Total Service Keys capacity for an Space
+  --paid-service-plans-allowed=[true|false] Allow paid services to appear in an Space --total-reserved-route-ports=             Total Reserved Route Ports capacity for an Space --total-service-keys=                     Total Service Keys capacity for an Space --app-instance-limit=                     App Instance Limit for a space --app-task-limit=                         App Task Limit for a space

 developer:
   --developer-ldap-user=                    Ldap User to add, specify multiple times